-• The fund invests at least 80% of its net assets in shares of companies that derive at least 50% of their revenues from goods and services related to, that devote at least 30% of their capital expenditure to, activities that are genuinely aligned with one of the 9 (out of a total of 17) United Nations Sustainable Development Goals , or whose operations are aligned with at least 3 of the 17 United Nations Sustainable Development Goals (see https://sdgs.un.org/goals) whose "clean water and sanitation" and "clean energy" goals are aligned with our biodiversity goal.
-The minimum levels of sustainable investments with environmental objectives are 5% of the Sub-Fund's net assets.
+• The Fund invests at least 10% of its net assets in equities of companies that derive at least 50% of their revenues from goods and services related to, that devote at least 30% of their capital expenditure to, activities that are genuinely aligned with one of the 9 (out of a total of 17) United Nations Sustainable Development Goals, or whose operations are aligned with at least 3 of the 17 United Nations Sustainable Development Goals (see https://sdgs.un.org/goals) of which "clean water and sanitation" and "clean energy" are aligned with our diversity objective.
+Minimum levels of sustainable investments with environmental objectives are 1% of the Sub-Fund's net assets.

-✓ Review of the indicators on our ESG START research platform with a view to improving them and aligning them with the PAIs indicators, particularly those relating to biodiversity.
+\checkmark Review of the indicators on our ESG START research platform with a view to improving them and aligning them with the PAIs indicators, particularly those relating to biodiversity.

-✓ Targeted commitments for companies involved in controversial biodiversity issues.
+✓ Targeted commitments for companies involved in controversial biodiversity issues).